hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-helion.md

 	"count": 1, //number of computes in the resource pool

-For bare metal environment or virtual env with fancy networking - you will have to edit the logical network and environment config json files to represent your desired configuration.
+For baremetal environment or virtual env with fancy networking - you will have to edit the logical network and environment config json files to represent your desired configuration.

 ## Deploy the HLM VM